The brightest galaxies at Cosmic Dawn: Results

 Our resulting LF is plotted in Figure~\ref{fig:UVLF}.
-We also plot the UV LF modelled using a mass-dependent, but redshift-independent efficiency, $\epsilon_\mathrm{SF}(M_h)$, as derived by \citetalias{Mason2015}, with and without dust attenuation.
+We also plot the UV LF modelled as described in Section~\ref{sec:methods}, using a mass-dependent, but redshift-independent efficiency, $\epsilon_\mathrm{SF}(M_h)$, as derived by \citetalias{Mason2015}, with and without dust attenuation.
 The maximum theoretical LF is at least four orders of magnitude higher than the observations and the \citetalias{Mason2015} model, and the ratio between the maximum limit and the mass-dependent efficiency model increases with increasing redshift.
-This is because in our model galaxies have lower masses but younger ages at fixed \MUV, and thus the star formation efficiency is lower at fixed \MUV with increasing redshift.
+This is because, in the \citetalias{Mason2015} model, galaxies have younger ages (because of higher accretion rates) and lower halo masses (because lower mass galaxies can be young and bright) at fixed \MUV and redshift.
+While the star formation efficiency does not evolve with halo mass in the model, the star formation efficiency as a function of \MUV is thus lower at fixed \MUV with increasing redshift.